CLI Coronavirus Updates

 The Situation in China

 By and large, the pandemic is under control in China.
-Over the winter months, there was a small spike in China’s case numbers, but these numbers have come back down.
-Many of China’s recently recorded cases have been “imported,” meaning they were identified in passengers arriving to China from abroad.
+Over the summer months, there was a small spike in China's case numbers due to an outbreak of the highly contagious Delta variant, but these numbers have come back down.
+Many of China's recently recorded cases have been "imported," meaning they were identified in passengers arriving to China from abroad.

-During recent small-scale regional outbreaks in winter 2020-2021 and spring 2021, areas where outbreaks are currently occurring have been referred to as “high risk areas” (高风险地区 gāo fēngxiǎn dìqū) and “medium risk areas” (中风险地区 zhōng fēngxiǎn dìqū).
+Areas in China where outbreaks are currently occurring are usually referred to as “high risk areas” (高风险地区 gāo fēngxiǎn dìqū) and "medium risk areas" (中风险地区 zhōng fēngxiǎn dìqū).

 As a result of the ongoing pandemic, China still has a variety of coronavirus-related travel restrictions in place.
 These restrictions change frequently and can vary depending on your country of origin as well as your destination province within China.

 In addition to consulting the following information, we recommend checking with your nearest Chinese embassy or consulate for the latest information regarding COVID-related travel restrictions.

 Entry into mainland China for most non-Chinese nationals holding valid visas has been suspended.
 Limited exceptions exist.
 Foreigners holding diplomatic, service, courtesy or C visas are still permitted to enter China.

 Technically, it is possible to apply for a new Chinese visa at this time, but in general, these visas will only be issued to foreigners who must come to China for emergency humanitarian needs or to engage in what the Chinese government deems necessary technological, scientific, economic or trade activities.

 Foreigners whose intended activities are considered "necessary" usually need to obtain a special invitation letter, known as a PU letter, from the Chinese government before they can apply for a Chinese visa.
 Note that even with a PU letter, it is sometimes still not possible to obtain a visa.

 China's various visa-free transit policies have also been suspended, including visa-free transit for cruise ship passengers and tour groups from ASEAN countries.
 Port visas are suspended, as is entry for those holding APEC Business Travel Cards.